swaffoz/songaday_searcher/API.md

 * * *

 ## Songs
 Returns an array of all songs.

+**Warning!** This will return a large dump of data.

 ### URL: `/songs`
 ### Method: `GET`